ibm-cloud-docs/containers/vpc-security-group2.md

 When you create a VPC cluster, a Virtual Private Endpoint (VPE) gateway is created in the same VPC as the cluster.
 The name of the security is `kube-vpegw-<clusterID>` where `<clusterID>` is the ID of the cluster.
 The purpose of this VPE gateway is to serve as a gateway to the cluster master which is managed by IBM Cloud.
 The VPE gateway is assigned a single IP address in each zone in the VPC in which the cluster has workers.

 To allow access to a cluster's master only from its worker nodes a security group is created for each cluster master VPE gateway.
 A remote rule is then created that allows Ingress connectivity from the cluster worker security group to the required ports on the cluster master VPE gateway.
+For private connections, including connections coming through a VPC VPN, to connect to the cluster's private service endpoint VPE gateway, TCP traffic is allowed from the subnet CIDRs for every active worker pool of your cluster.